ME398-Cooperative-Drone-Lifting/operationCode/README.md

 # Operation Code
 Code for Running on Drone-Hub system

-# To port the DroneKit operation code to Python 3.10 or newer:
-- On macOS, go to `/Library/Frameworks/Python.framework/Versions/3.12/lib/python3.12/site-packages/dronekit/init.py` or the equivalent version for your Python installation
-- Change `class Parameters(collections.MutableMapping, HasObservers):` to `class Parameters(collections.abc.MutableMapping, HasObservers):` (add the .abc. between collections and MutableMapping)

 # To operate the RealSense camera in this framework:
 ## Option 1: Restore from image backup
 - Do not even think about doing this without Benjamin's help!